vert-x3/vertx-web-site/src/site/blog/posts/vertx-maven-plugin-series/post-01-vertx-maven-plugin.md

 ---
-title: Getting started with new Vertx Maven Plugin
+title: Getting started with new Vert.x Maven Plugin
 date: 2016-12-07
 template: post.html
 draft: true
 author: kameshsampath
 ---

-The all new [Vertx Maven Plugin](http://vmp.fabric8.io) allows you to setup, package, run, start, stop and redeploy easily with a very little configuration resulting in a less verbose `pom.xml`.
+The all new [Vert.x Maven Plugin](http://vmp.fabric8.io) allows you to setup, package, run, start, stop and redeploy easily with a very little configuration resulting in a less verbose `pom.xml`.

-Traditionally Vertx applications using maven as build tool need to have one or more of the following plugins,
+Traditionally Vert.x applications using [Apache Maven](http://maven.apache.org) need to have one or more of the following plugins,
-*  [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/) - aids in packaging a uber jar of vertx application with additional configurations to perform SPI combining, MANIFEST.MF entries etc.,
+*  [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/) - aids in packaging a uber jar of Vert.x application with additional configurations to perform SPI combining, MANIFEST.MF entries etc.,
-*  [Maven Exec Plugin](http://www.mojohaus.org/exec-maven-plugin/) - aids in starting the vert.x application
+*  [Maven Exec Plugin](http://www.mojohaus.org/exec-maven-plugin/) - aids in starting the Vert.x application
-*  [Maven Ant Plugin](https://maven.apache.org/plugins/maven-ant-plugin/) - aids in stopping the running vert.x application
+*  [Maven Ant Plugin](https://maven.apache.org/plugins/maven-ant-plugin/) - aids in stopping the running Vert.x application

 Though these are great plugins and does what is required, but end of the day the developer is left with a verbose `pom.xml` which might become harder to maintain as the application or its configuration grows, even if we decide to go this way and use the plugins, there are somethings like the one listed below which can't done or done easily,
-* `run` application on foreground - which is a typical way during development where the application starts in foreground of maven build and killed automatically once we it `Ctrl + c`
+* `run` application on foreground - which is a typical way during development where the application starts in foreground of [Apache Maven](http://maven.apache.org) build and killed automatically once we it `Ctrl + c`(or `CMD + c` on Mac)
-* `redeploy` - one of the coolest feature of Vertx allowing us to perform hot deployments, still we can manage to do this with IDE support but not natively using maven - typically cases where we disable Automatic Builds via IDE
+* `redeploy` - one of the coolest feature of Vert.x allowing us to perform hot deployments, still we can manage to do this with IDE support but not natively using [Apache Maven](http://maven.apache.org) - typically cases where we disable Automatic Builds via IDE
-* `setup` Vertx applications with sane defaults and required Vertx dependencies e.g. vertx-core
+* `setup` Vert.x applications with sensible defaults and required Vert.x dependencies e.g. vertx-core

-In this first blog of Vertx Maven Plugin series we will help you to get started with this new [Vertx Maven Plugin](http://vmp.fabric8.io), highlighting how this plugin helps alleviating the aforementioned pain points with a less verbose `pom.xml`.
+In this first blog of Vert.x Maven Plugin series we will help you to get started with this new [Vert.x Maven Plugin](http://vmp.fabric8.io), highlighting how this plugin helps alleviating the aforementioned pain points with a less verbose `pom.xml`.

-The maven plugin source code is available at [github](https://github.io/fabric8io/vertx-maven-plugin) with maven plugin documentation available at [Vertx maven plugin](http://vmp.fabric8.io)
+The [Apache Maven](http://maven.apache.org) plugin source code is available at [github](https://github.com/fabric8io/vertx-maven-plugin) with [Apache Maven](http://maven.apache.org) plugin documentation available at [Vert.x Maven Plugin](http://vmp.fabric8.io)

-The source code of the examples used in this blog are available at [github](https://github.io/kameshsampath/vmp-blog)
+The source code of the examples used in this blog are available at [github](https://github.com/kameshsampath/vmp-blog)

 ## Let's setup it up